DrDBanner/inmanage/readme.md

 Ensure that "web" is the correct user (substitute if necessary) who has all the permissions to your Invoice Ninja installation, including reading the .env file.

+> [!NOTE]
+> If you do not install into the base directory which contains your `invoiceninja` folder, you'll most probably run into file permission problem.

 ### Running the script

 If everything went well with your installation, you now have a symlink in your base directory from which you can call the script directly.
 For example: